 This soup approximates a local Creek recipe that really works--REALLY!
 It is a healthy chemical compound that positively affects/effects the body.
 See if your local library has a copy of a video series called "A Taste of China" which explains the time-honored use of food as a medicine in China, even today.
 Also, get one or two of the funniest videos you can find and watch them--with tea in hand!
 Laughter helps the body release a chemical that aids in healing.
 Creeks have a winter comic mask dance performed by the Healing society to accomplish this--it really works too!
 Don't question but simply do it!
 Get a Chinese friend to write the soup name in Chinese so you are sure of getting the right soup unless you know a good restaurant with fluent bilingual staff/chef.
 If allergic to shrimp or seafood, be sure to ask the restaurant to leave it out--'cause its usually included in soup.

 Now, to really enrich it, take the peelings only from a nice lemon or an orange (1/2 at most will do it) and add them with the lettuce...won't win a taste contest--but, its good and interesting to the palate anyway--but it works wonders for the body.
-A food nutritional chemist at FSU helped me come up with this to match equally a native soup mama made from the woods and its many treasures not always available everywhere.
+A food nutritional chemist at FSU helped me come up with this to match equally a native soup mama made from the woods and its many edible treasures not always available everywhere.
 Ideally, find a freshly killed yard chicken from the outskirts of town or a kosher chicken.
 We often add hickory nuts but others such as peanuts, cashews, almonds etc., will do; walnuts, though healthy for the heart, often imparts a bitterness to it but most nuts work well.
 Your body needs vitamin K to properly diffuse liquids throughout body.
 K is made in the intestinal tract by adding a hydrogen atom to oils, fats or greases in food.

 Unfortunately, most foods use hydrolyzed, hydrogenated or "H-processed" fats to retard spoilage...this is bad for the body and can intensify any illness by denying nutrition to individual cells.
 Drop any processed fats from your diet during illness (and hopefully, afterwards)...find an oil or fat that is not hydrolyzed and get at least a tablespoon each morning...or use it in salad or add it to your soup or other food.
 Or, eat a spoonful of such oil before you brush your "little toothees."
 With vitamin K in the body, fluids pass through the cell membranes easier, more rapidly and evenly distributes nourishment throughout whole body.
-With hydrolyzed oils, you don't get enough K and spent fluids build up = water weight!--just like women experience monthly...Vitamin K insures rapid healing and contributes to better emotional state...this is why many women really get poor marks for emotions during that time each month when female body quits making vitamin K. Read the short chapter on vitamin K in Adele Davis' book "Eat Right to Keep Fit" or talk to a good TRAINED nutritionist in your area about this poorly understood vitamin which can only be made by the body and not synthesized.
+With hydrolyzed oils, you don't get enough K and spent fluids build up = water weight!-- same as women experience monthly...Vitamin K insures rapid healing and contributes to better emotional state...this is why many women really get poor marks for emotions during that time each month when female body quits making vitamin K. Read the short chapter on vitamin K in Adele Davis' book "Eat Right to Keep Fit" or talk to a good TRAINED nutritionist in your area about this poorly understood vitamin which can only be made by the body and not synthesized.